Emergency request filed as execution looms for Julius Jones

 Oklahoma ended a six-year moratorium on executions — brought on by concerns over its lethal injection methods — last month.
 John Marion Grant, 60, convulsed and vomited as he was being put to death Oct.
 28.

-Grant was the first person in Oklahoma to be executed since a series of flawed lethal injections in 2014 and 2015 led to a de facto moratorium.
-Richard Glossip was just hours away from being executed in September 2015 when prison officials realized they had received the wrong lethal drug.
-It was later learned the same wrong drug had been used to execute an inmate in January 2015.
+Grant was the first person in Oklahoma to be executed since a series of flawed lethal injections in 2014 and 2015.
+Richard Glossip was just hours away from being executed in September 2015 when prison officials realized they had the wrong lethal drug.
+It was later revealed that the same wrong drug had been used to execute an inmate in January 2015.

 The drug mix-ups followed a botched execution in April 2014 in which inmate Clayton Lockett struggled on a gurney before dying 43 minutes into his lethal injection — and after the state’s prisons chief ordered executioners to stop.